prachikabra121/splitwise_app/readme.md

 Celery Beat is used to schedule a task that sends weekly email summaries to users.

 Optional Requirements
-[Optional] Expense names, notes, and images can be added.
+ Expense names, notes, and images can be added.
-[Optional] Split by share functionality is available.
+ Split by share functionality is available.
-[Optional] Passbook functionality to view user transactions.
+ Passbook functionality to view user transactions.
 Testing
 Unit tests have been implemented to ensure the correctness of the application.